bombchus/z64-music-wiki/docs/basic/categories.md

     #
     # Allowed Audiobank Values: "0x##", "custom"
     #     The audiobank key determines which audiobank the game you set in the game
-    #     key will use, however if you are using a custom audiobank then you should
+    #     key will use, however, if you are using a custom audiobank then you should
     #     change the value to "custom" as this indicates the bank needs to be inserted.
     #
     ---